 The Michigan Families for Economic Prosperity is operated through by The Hub Project, “an opaquely named Democratic organization” that spent nearly $30 million in the 2018 election cycle “pressuring members of Congress in their districts.”

-Michigan Families for Economic Prosperity was operated through the Hub Project, “an opaquely named Democratic organization” that the New York Times reported “controls the money flowing from the Sixteen Thirty Fund into the state-level groups.”
+Michigan Families for Economic Prosperity was operated through the Hub Project (also a project of the Sixteen Thirty Fund)“an opaquely named Democratic organization” that the New York Times reported “controls the money flowing from the Sixteen Thirty Fund into the state-level groups.”
 It reported that the Hub Project directed nearly $30 million in the 2018 election cycle “pressuring members of Congress in their districts.”
 Run by former campaign aides for President Barack Obama, the Hub Project formed groups “with vaguely sympathetic names” and then “used them to mobilize volunteers and run advertising on policy issues against Republican members of Congress many months before the election.”

 As a dark money organization, MFEP was not required to reveal the amount or source of its funding.
 In the 2018 midterm Congressional elections, MFEP rans television and print advertisements opposing the re-election bids of Reps.
 Fred Upton (R-MI) and Michael Bishop (R-MI) and criticizing them for opposing Medicare expansion and Obamacare.
 MFEP travelled throughout the state with puppets resembling both Upton and Bishop, named “Corporate Puppet Upton” and “Corporate Puppet Bishop,” holding parody town halls.
 At Halloween, the puppets handed out sugar -free mints to voters, while showering “donors” with large candy bars and peanut butter cups.